-This course introduces the students to the Information Technology infrastructure needed for using and implementing the information systems.
-Topics related to operating systems (structure, functionality, types, and Security), Computer Networks (Component, Protocols, and Applications), Cloud computing, and Data centers are to be covered in this course.
+This course engages students in an advanced study of the Information technology infrastructure required to build and implement information systems.
+Topics related to operating systems (structure, functionality, types, & security), Computer Networks (Component, Protocols, and Applications), the key features of Cloud computing, and Data centers are covered in this course.